Food delivery: Service providers

-Software platforms
+Technology

-As the number of restaurant food delivery systems has increased, so have the logistical challenges of tracking online orders—restaurants using delivery services usually must have each service's tablet or iPad to receive orders, which then must be transferred into the restaurant's own point-of-sales system.
+As the number of restaurant food delivery systems has increased, so have the logistical challenges of tracking online orders; restaurants using delivery services usually must have each service's tablet or iPad to receive orders, which then must be transferred into the restaurant's own point-of-sales system.
 To streamline this, software-as-a-service (SaaS) companies have emerged to integrate the online ordering, billing and dispatching of restaurant food orders.
-In addition to providing online ordering software for restaurant chains (e.g. Applebee’s, Cheesecake Factory, Chipotle, Shake Shack), these SaaS companies' digital platforms also provide data analysis that these restaurants use for medium- and long-term planning.
-The application created for food delivery have positive influences on the performance and profits of the restaurant.
-Besides, it also can help to save money and time for both restaurant and customers.

-Moreover, COVID-19 has brought food delivery service to another level.
-The demand for online food delivery services increased significantly before the COVID-19 pandemic, which amounts to the US$31 billion.
-Researcher Ahn also mentions that the revenue in the online food delivery segment increased from $76.195 billion in 2017 and aims to achieve $136.431 billion in 2022; the population of food delivery application users is expected to reach 965.8 million people by 2024.

-Working conditions
+These modern platforms use a fleet management system designed for the challenges of on-demand delivery.
+The process typically works as follows: